On this page

 This section outlines the components, artifacts, and requests required to build your API service integration using basic cURL commands.
 You can use an OAuth 2.0 library in your preferred language to implement the OAuth 2.0 Client Credentials flow.

-Note: For an example of how to implement the Client Credentials flow using Spring Boot, see How to use Client Credentials flow with Spring Security (opens new window).
+Note: For an example of how to implement the Client Credentials flow using Spring Boot, see How to use the Client Credentials flow with Spring Security (opens new window).
 This example uses the Okta Spring Boot Starter (opens new window) library.
 You can ignore the custom scopes and authorization server parts of the example since they don't apply to the API service integration use case.

 Save customer credentials